IvanEstradaa/bypass-mdm/README.md

 8. Paste (<kbd>CMD</kbd> + <kbd>V</kbd>) and Run the script (<kbd>ENTER</kbd>).

-9. Input 1 for Autobypass.
+9. The script will prompt you that is creating temp user.

-10. Press Enter to leave the default username 'Apple'.
+10. The script will prompt you that is blocking MDM domains.

-11. Press Enter to leave the default  password '1234'.
+11. The script will prompt you that is removing configuration profiles.

-12. Wait for the script to finish & Reboot your Mac.
+12. Finally the script will prompt you that it finished bypassing and will automatically Reboot your Mac.

-13. Sign in with user (Apple) & password (1234)
+13. After Reboot.
+Sign in with user (Apple) & password (1234)

 14. Skip all setup (Apple ID, Siri, Touch ID, Location Services)